PX4/PX4-Devguide/en/concept/system_startup.md

 ## Posix (Linux/MacOS)

-On Posix, the system shell is used as script interpreter (e.g. /bin/sh, being symlinked to dash in Ubuntu).
+On Posix, the system shell is used as script interpreter (e.g. /bin/sh, being symlinked to dash on Ubuntu).
 For that to work, a few things are required:
 - PX4 modules need to look like individual executables to the system.
 This is done via symbolic links.
   For each module a symbolic link `px4-<module> -> px4` is created in the `bin` directory of the build folder.